ptahproject/ptah/docs/startup.rst

       thrown away. e.g. pyramid probably has no desire to add config statements at run-time or to "unload" configuration at run-time.

-In Memphis there is a
+In ptah there is a
 more formal 2 stage configuration, registration stage and apply stage.
 It loads all packages and can be introspected and then a applying the configuration to the environment.
 Why?
 An example: